bicycle wheel with derailer lashed to a

 blemish brings a liking every way

-.
+to the eyes.
 Go to the window, love.

 The nights grow long.